Gear Reviews5 min readJanuary 15, 2026

 How LiDAR Fish Measurement Works

 When you open a LiDAR-enabled fishing app like CatchVault and point your iPhone at a fish, the LiDAR sensor scans the fish and calculates its length in real time.
-The process takes just a few seconds and requires no physical contact with the fish.
+The process takes less than a second and requires no physical contact with the fish.

 The benefits are significant: - No fumbling with a tape measure while holding a fish - Faster measurements mean less time with the fish out of water - Consistent accuracy regardless of the measuring angle - Measurement is automatically saved with the catch log